 How to Make the Mascarpone Frosting

-I love this buttercream, it's so good I can eat it by itself, but that's not something I like to confess.
+This buttercream is amazing - it's rich and decadent, without being overly sweet.
+And it's easy to make.
+It's so good I can eat it by itself, but that's not something I like to confess.

 Add the vanilla and beat on medium-high for 30 seconds.
 Add the powdered sugar and mix on low until the sugar is combined.
 Increase the speed to medium-high and beat for until fluffy and smooth, about 2 minutes.

 I made four versions of this buttercream before I found the right combination of ingredients.
-First, I used an existing recipe for cream cheese frosting.
-I replaced part of the cream cheese with mascarpone, but the texture was too soft and kind of weepy.
+In the end I replaced the cream cheese with mascarpone and reduced the sugar to get the perfect texture and amazingly rich buttercream.

 How to Assemble the Cake